-While navigating the cyclical nature of our industry, we remain focused on preserving stockholder value and preventing excessive dilution.
+While navigating the cyclical nature of our industry, we remain focused on preserving liquidity and preventing excessive dilution.
 During a downturn in our industry, our Compensation Committee considers varying incentive elements in order to create meaningful retention incentives for our employee talent.
-In the past, the Compensation Committee has employed time-based cash awards to encourage executive retention during a period in our sector when executive talent was being attracted to other industries due to the decline in value of unvested equity.
-In 2021, our Compensation Committee will consider all combinations and varieties of both cash and equity awards to create long-term retention value for our NEOs while being mindful of the dilutive effects on our stockholders.
+In the past, the Compensation Committee has used timebased cash awards to encourage executive retention during a period in our industry when executive talent was being attracted to other industries due to the decline in value of unvested equity.
+In 2022, our Compensation Committee will continue to consider all combinations and varieties of both cash and equity awards to create long-term retention value for our NEOs while being mindful of the dilutive effects on our stockholders.